olleyt/aws-bootcamp-cruddur-2023/journal/week5.md

 * script that updates default security group still have *rds* prefix
 * I run RDS as production instance for since week 4 and stopped used mocked data but instead used my own 3 users I signed up in Cruddur
 * my function to load sql scripts called 'load_template' in db.py instead of 'template'
+* Andrew added his 3rd user Londo Mollari to seed data script.
+I added a new user by signing it up in Cruddur on a separate email account so it was stored in RDS and registered in Cognito User pool

 ## Dynamo DB Security Considerations
 1. Protect from public access: use VPC endpoints, or site-to-site VPN, direct connect for on-prem access